 By the default, newly created snapshots are given the name

-Invert the magnitude curve of the Transfer function
+Inverts the magnitude curve of the Transfer function.